 Usually, digital micro-mirror devices (DMDs) have been used for fast focusing because they have a faster refresh rate ($\sim 23\, \mathrm{kHz}$) \cite{ConkeyDMD:12, Akbulut:11} and low latency.
-On the other hand, NLC-SLMs have high latency and low frame rate ($\sim 60\, \mathrm{Hz}$)\cite{50, 57, Zhao:21, Liu:17}.
-However, DMDs can only achieve binary amplitude modulation which reduces the enhancement factor compared to the phase modulation achieved by either binary FLC-SLM (having $2$ discrete phase levels) or NLC-SLM (having $256$ discrete phase levels)\cite{Liu:17}.
-The theoretical enhancement factor of binary phase modulation with FLC-SLM is double compared to that of DMD, which can only do amplitude modulation \cite{Liu:17, VellekoopReview:15}.
+On the other hand, NLC-SLMs have high latency and low frame rate ($\sim 60\, \mathrm{Hz}$)\cite{57, 50, Zhao:21, Liu:17}.
+However, DMDs can only achieve binary amplitude modulation, which reduces the enhancement factor compared to the phase modulation achieved by either binary FLC-SLMs (having 2 discrete phase levels) or NLC-SLMs (having 256 discrete phase levels)\cite{Liu:17}.
+The theoretical enhancement factor of binary phase modulation with FLC-SLM is double as compared to DMD\cite{Liu:17, VellekoopReview:15}.
 Furthermore, DMD based experimental setups are significantly complex.
-Due to its oblique reflection sensitivity, the alignment is difficult and DMDs cannot be used with high intensity pulsed lasers \cite{Wang:15, Tay:14}.
+Due to its oblique reflection sensitivity, the alignment is difficult, and DMDs cannot be used with high-intensity pulsed lasers \cite{Wang:15, Tay:14}.
 For NLC-SLM, mandatory phase calibration is required, whereas FLC-SLM does not require any kind of phase calibration.
-Since, FLC-SLM operates in binary mode, it requires only $1$ bit per pixel data transfer from PC to FLC-SLM, while NLC-SLM operates in 256 discrete levels of phase, so it requires $8$ bits per pixel data transfer from PC to NLC-SLM.
-Theoretically, it means data transfer speed from PC to FLC-SLM is $8$ times faster than NLC-SLM for a single colour channel.
-On the other hand, FLC-SLMs are a cost-effective alternative, provide fast binary phase modulation, do not require phase calibration, and provide more enhancement compared to DMDs.
-Use of FLC-SLM for focusing light in scattering media has been shown using DOPC based wavefront shaping technique\cite{Liu:17}.
+FLC-SLM is faster than NLC-SLM as it operates in binary mode.
+In summary, FLC-SLMs are a cost-effective alternative, provide fast binary phase modulation, do not require phase calibration, and provide more enhancement compared to DMDs.
+The use of FLC-SLM for focusing light in scattering media has been shown using DOPC based wavefront shaping technique\cite{Liu:17}.
 However, DOPC techniques have some unavoidable drawbacks.
-The first being that, the camera pixels and the SLM pixels must be in a near perfect match which makes alignments far more challenging \cite{Cui:10, VellekoopBinaryDOPC:12}.
-Furthermore, the SLM and camera has to be at the exact mirror conjugate plane \cite{Cui:10, VellekoopBinaryDOPC:12}.
+The first is that the camera pixels and the SLM pixels must be in a near-perfect match which makes alignments far more challenging \cite{Cui:10, VellekoopBinaryDOPC:12}.
+Furthermore, the SLM and camera have to be at the exact mirror conjugate plane \cite{Cui:10, VellekoopBinaryDOPC:12}.